Obituaries for the week of December 6, 2017

 Mrs. Allen is survived by her three daughters, Stephanie (Jeremy) Downey of Bay Minette, Stacey (Jade) Boone of Stockton, Ala. and Tonya Allen of Atmore; two sons, Jimmy (Laura) Allen of Molino, Fla. and Timmy Allen of Pensacola; two brothers, Skip Monti and Lewis Monti both of Pensacola; thirteen grandchildren and nine great-grandchildren.

-Funeral services will be held Monday, December 4, 2017 at 10 a.m. at Petty-Eastside Chapel Funeral Home with Rev. John Michael Kilpatrick officiating.
-Burial will follow at Pine Grove Cemetery.
+Funeral services were held Monday, December 4, 2017 at 10 a.m. at Petty-Eastside Chapel Funeral Home with Rev. John Michael Kilpatrick officiating.
+Burial followed at Pine Grove Cemetery.

-The family will receive friends Sunday, December 3, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Sunday, December 3, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Kyle Harris, Michael Dunn, Michael Montgomery, Kipp Moore, Josh Long and Terrence Newsome.
+Pallbearers were Kyle Harris, Michael Dunn, Michael Montgomery, Kipp Moore, Josh Long and Terrence Newsome.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.